 4. Hope House, Albany, New York

-Hope House’s Women’s Recovery Program is a residential treatment program in Albany, NY.
-This facility offers MAT for opioid use disorder, counseling, relapse prevention, and more.
+Hope House’s Women’s Recovery Program is a residential addiction treatment program in Albany, NY.

-The residential treatment center at Hope House is backed by excellent testimonials from past clients and high ratings on Google.
+The residential treatment center at Hope House is backed by excellent testimonials from past clients and a 3.4-star rating on Google.

 Location and contact information: